 - Changing gears can be dodgy without proper tuning

-It’s not hard to understand why Mongoose Dolomite 26” Men’s Fat Tire Bike could be the best mountain bike under 300 – it has the right features for a mountain bike, it has no expensive bells and whistles and it looks stunning.
+It’s not hard to understand why Mongoose Dolomite 26” Men’s Fat Tire Bike could be the top choice – it has the right features for a mountain bike, it has no expensive bells and whistles and it looks stunning.
 This is one of those bikes that people will turn their heads around to actually admire it.
 Why?
 Easy – the fat tires.
 Fat tires are plump and big.
 In other words, you can ride this bike on smooth or rough terrain, as well as sand or snow.
 Rims and tires measure 4” in width – up to two times more than other similar units.
 Rims are made of alloy – lightweight enough to support the big tires without putting too much extra weight, The frame is made of steel.
 It’s lightweight and can compensate for the big tires.

 In terms of reliability, you have 7 speeds with a Shimano rear derailleur.
 It might be a put off, but think about it for a minute – who needs a million speeds?
 Chances are you’ll barely use five of them anyway, so just stick to the basics.
 Thinking that braking could be challenging with a bulky bike?
 Wrong!
 With both front and rear disc brakes, there are no issues at all.